home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/reconfiguration-flow.md

 ---
-title: "Integrations should have a reconfigure flow (IQS032)"
+title: "Integrations should have a reconfigure flow"
 related_rules:
   - config-flow
   - test-before-configure